Now scheduling COVID-19 vaccine appointments for ages 12+

 A typical course of TMS therapy includes:

-We strive to make the process of referring patients with treatment-resistant depression to the Butler TMS Clinic as easy and effective as possible.
+We strive to make the process of referring patients to the Butler TMS Clinic as easy and effective as possible.
 Most of our patients receive TMS therapy as a covered service through their health insurance policy.
 As such, we go the extra mile to obtain source documentation of past treatment history.
-Typical eligibility requirements for insurance coverage of TMS include a patient:

 For additional information, please click here to hear Dr. Linda Carpenter, lead TMS expert and the director of the TMS Clinic at Butler Hospital, speak about TMS Therapy.